H-HOPE/H-HOPE-current-meter/README.md

 Figure.
 Assembled Screw.</div>

-### Assembly of the H-HOPE current meter electronic.
+### Assembly of the H-HOPE current meter electronics.

 Mount the Arduino Uno in the enclosure, screw the micro USB module to the enclosure with two M2 10mm screws.
 Connect micro USB module to Arduino Uno (5V to 5V; GND to GND).